 You need not put in heroic efforts, but you should use your body every day, whether that’s a fast-paced walk, a hike, or an hour in the garden.
-Decades of studies show that just 30 minutes of moderate to intense daily physical activity lowers your risk for physiological diseases like heart disease and cancer, as well as psychological ones like anxiety and Alzheimer’s.
+Decades of studies show that just 30 minutes of moderate to intense daily physical activity lowers your risk for heart disease, Alzheimer’s, depression, and many types of cancer.

 Do Stay Engaged in Life

 Involvement in activities you find meaningful and groups you care about increases both quality and quantity of life.
 Studies show that individuals who have a strong sense of purpose—in other words, a reason to get up every day—tend to outlive those who don’t.
 Other research points to robust social interaction as critical for both mental and physical health.

 Keeping calorie intake in balance with calories burned is critical.
 Obesity is one of the gravest health threats in the world.
 A recent study in the prestigious New England Journal of Medicine found that obesity has doubled in more than 70 countries since 1980 and accounts for more than 4 million deaths every year.
 Another study found that obesity is now the second leading cause of early death, behind only tobacco.

 Don’t Drink to Excess

 Excessive alcohol use is associated with a number of chronic diseases, such as liver cirrhosis, throat cancer, and cardiovascular disease.
 Drinking too much also impairs sleep and daily function.
 The good news is that if you enjoy alcohol, drinking reasonably—one drink per day for women and up to two for men—carries minimal risk.